axdree/Writeups-by-QWERTY/Cryptography/Cryptography - 1 Can COViD steal Bob's idea/README.md

 We were initally confused as g^a was bigger than g, but after clarifications from the organizers, we confirmed that g^a is equivalent to g^a mod p and vice versa for g^b.

-We did more research and found out that the secret keys in Diffie-Hellman could be cracked by using the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm)
+After more research, we found out that the secret keys in Diffie-Hellman could be cracked by using the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm)

-We can use the Pohlig-Hellman algorithm to solve for x in h = g^x mod p If we apply this with our values: g = g^b mod p
+We can use the Pohlig-Hellman algorithm to solve for x in h = g^x mod p
+<br>If we apply this with our values:
+g = g^b mod p

-We used [Sage Math](https://www.sagemath.org/) to find the shared key with the following code:
+Afterwards, we used [Sage Math](https://www.sagemath.org/) to find the shared key with the following code:

     p = 298161833288328455288826827978944092432
     g = 3216590906870332474191827756801961881648